stephenmercer2025/sei_star_wars/README.md

 Features:

-Darth Vader (the alien) and Obi-Wan Kenobi (the human) battle each other with randomized attacks.
+Darth Vader and Obi-Wan Kenobi battle each other with randomized attacks.

 If neither attacks, the background turns half-red and half-blue to represent the tie.